prezly/slate/packages/slate-lists/README.md

 ### `withListsReact<T extends ReactEditor>(editor: T): T` ([source](src/lib/withListsReact.ts))

-You may also want to use `withListsReact` on the client-side - it's a [Slate plugin](https://docs.slatejs.org/concepts/07-plugins) that overrides `editor.setFragmentData`.
+You're also going to want to use `withListsReact` on the client-side - it's a [Slate plugin](https://docs.slatejs.org/concepts/07-plugins) that overrides `editor.setFragmentData`.
 It enables `Range.prototype.cloneContents` monkey patch to improve copying behavior in some edge cases.

 ```diff
  import { useMemo } from 'react';